danomite666/Tri-Cast-Video-Converter-For-DLNA/README.md

-# Tri-Cast-Video-Converter-For-DLNA
+# Tri Cast Desktop Video Converter For DLNA
 A Desktop App that uses FFmpegGPL to convert videos to a format that supports DLNA.

 Built with FFmpegGPL (GNU General Public License v3.0).

 ---

-# Tri Cast Desktop Video Converter - License Notice
+# - License Notice

 This software is licensed under the **GNU General Public License v3.0 or later**.
 For details, see the full license below.